Latest News« Back to News

 HEAD ON… Back of the netJanuary 23rd, 2017

-Nurturing strong links with our local community has been one of Monmouth School for Boys’ top priorities since our foundation in 1614.
+Nurturing strong links with our local community has been one of Monmouth School’s top priorities since our foundation in 1614.

 We have always dedicated time to organising annual outreach events for nearby state schools in order to share our fantastic facilities and resources with the town.

-One of the most highly anticipated dates in our calendar, Monmouth School Boys’ Prep’s Invitational 6-a-side Football Tournament, has just marked its 20th anniversary.
+One of the most highly anticipated dates in our calendar, The Grange Monmouth Preparatory School’s Invitational 6-a-side Football Tournament, has just marked its 20th anniversary.

 Around 100 budding footballers from six local primary schools came together to compete in the games in January.

 Teams of all abilities played a total of 26 games to determine the winners of the coveted cup, bowl, shield and plate.